 HOW TO HOST AN AUTHOR VISIT

-- How to Host An Author, From an Author - The Outreach Librarian and Cynthia Leitich Smith
+How to Host An Author, From an Author - The Outreach Librarian + Cynthia Leitich Smith

 ORDERING BOOKS FOR AN AUTHOR VISIT

-- via your local bookseller.
-Indiebound can help!
-Some stores, like Barnes and Noble, offer bulk discounts (when 50 copies of the same title are ordered) and/or educator discounts.
+via your local local bookstore!
+Some stores offer bulk discounts (when 50 copies of the same title are ordered) and/or educator discounts.

 Your local bookstore will need the following: